We pride ourselves on a history of excellence.

 In the 1950s, Morrison Hershfield was deeply involved with infrastructure for the major expansion of communications facilities across Canada, including radio and TV towers from coast to coast and early warning systems in the Far North.
 The Jarvis Street Tower in Toronto was among our first tower projects, and at 540 feet it was the second tallest freestanding structure in Canada for several years and the second tallest freestanding lattice tower ever built in Canada.

-Award-Winning Engineering: Structural Design Of Avon Theatre In Stratford
+Award-Winning Engineering: Structural Design Of Stratford Festival Theatre

 Innovative structural design involved using a compression ring between the radial arch ribs of the roof to reduce distortion caused by uneven snow loading.
 This allowed the architect’s vision of the interior space to materialize.
 Twenty-six years later, this engineering masterpiece would be cited in support of the award of the Engineering Medal to Mr. Hershfield by the Association of Professional Engineers of Ontario.